Yuvesh-Banala/AI-Secretary/README.md

 After finishing step 5 (ranker.py file), we moved onto the next step where it can draft simple responses and email back.
 We are avoiding checking the entire context for now, and just focusing on simple drafts
 Goal:
-# v1 of this file will essentially check if the emails it accessed require a response
+1. v1 of this file will essentially check if the emails it accessed require a response
-# if so, the file will draft an appropriate/professional response (assuming the context)
+2. If so, the file will draft an appropriate/professional response (assuming the context)
-# This file will also need to prompt the user back some deterministic questions regarding the context
-# i.e. it could ask whether "you" can go ahead with the interview, whether "you" can finalize the date
-The second list in the response from the rank_emails function will have its locations directly corresponding to the most recently received email to the last.
+3. This file will also need to prompt the user back some deterministic questions regarding the context i.e. it could ask whether "you" can go ahead with the interview, whether "you" can finalize the date The second list in the response from the rank_emails function will have its locations directly corresponding to the most recently received email to the last.
-For example email x, y, z have been received (x being the earliest and z being the last).
+For example, email x, y, z have been received (x being the earliest and z being the last).
 The rankings could be [0, 2, 1], making the most relevant email the email which was received most recently (email x) corresponding to a label of 0.
 Now to determine which emails require a reply or not, the list will simply be determined in the same way the AI views them x, y, z.
 A possible reply list could be [1, 0 , 0], meaning email x requires further attention because it needs a response.

 August 6th, 2025